-Archival material related to the Robert Campbell and Campbell family is kept at the following four St. Louis area research institutions.
+Additionally, archival material related to the Robert Campbell and Campbell family can be found at the following four St. Louis area research institutions:

 The Campbell House Museum preserves the Campbell’s Lucas Place house and their collection of original furniture, fixtures, paintings, carriages, clothing and other objects.
 The museum archive contains records of the museum’s history (1943 to the present) and material relating to the St. Louis, Lucas Place, the Campbell family and their servants–including more than 1,000 photographs and hundreds of personal letters and documents ranging from the 1820s to the 1930s.
 Finding aid available.
 (60 boxes)

-This very large collection includes primary materials on the activities of Campbell, his friends, associates, business partners, and adversaries.
-Business correspondence, company ledgers, copy books, financial reports, and family letters form the bulk of the collection, which spans the period from the early 1830s to the 1920s.
+This very large collection includes primary materials on the activities of Campbell, his friends, associates, business partners and adversaries.
+Business correspondence, company ledgers, copy books, financial reports and family letters form the bulk of the collection, which spans the period from the early 1830s to the 1920s.
 (35 linear feet of manuscripts and archival records).
-Microfilm copies (30 reels) available at the Campbell House Museum.
-Collection description here.
+Microfilm copies (30 reels) available at the Campbell House.
+Finding aid available here.

 This collection contains letters relating to Robert Campbell’s early career as a fur trader including his 1833 Rocky Mountain journal.
 Personal and business letters and other business records form the bulk of the collection.
 The collection also contains records for two Campbell family court cases from 1864 and 1938.
 Campbell business records can also be found in the Sublette papers.
 This collection is indexed.
 (22 linear feet of manuscripts and archival records).
 Finding aid available here.
 See collections A0224 and A0226.